Ernan E. Haruvy

 Available upon request

-1. Zhang, Z., E. Haruvy and P.T.L.
-Popkowski Leszczyc On the reference price effect of reserve and BIN prices, TBS
+3. Zhang, Z., E. Haruvy and P.T.L.
+Popkowski Leszczyc On the reference price effect of reserve and BIN prices, TBS J. or Marketing Research

-4. Haruvy, E. and Peter T.L.
+5. Haruvy, E. and Peter T.L.
 Popkowski Leszczyc.
-The Effect of Involvement on Fundraising: A Charity Field Experiment, TBS submitted to JM.
+The Effect of Involvement on Fundraising: A Charity Field Experiment, TBS J. of Marketing Research

-5. Lim, B., Y. Xie, and E. Haruvy.
-The impact of mobile-app adoption on grocery-purchase behavior, submitted to J. of Marketing
+6. Lim, B., Y. Xie, and E. Haruvy.
+The impact of mobile-app adoption on grocery-purchase behavior, reject and resubmit in J. of Marketing

-6. G. Voss, E. Haruvy, R. Briesch, and Z. Voss, Collocation Spillovers and Product Market Rivalry in Creative Markets, TBS
+7. G. Voss, E. Haruvy, R. Briesch, and Z. Voss, Collocation Spillovers and Product Market Rivalry in Creative Markets, TBS Org.
+Sci.

-7. Baethge, C., M. Fiedler, and E. Haruvy.
-In it to win it: Experimental Evidence on Unique Bid Auctions.
+8. Baethge, C., M. Fiedler, and E. Haruvy.
+Experimental Evidence on Unique Positive Integer Games.
 TBS Journal of Economic Psychology

 11. Haruvy, E. and S. Jap.
 The Impact of Organic Search on Paid Search and Performance, TBS